 He has also held senior academic and administrative appointments, including as a professor, at Emory University, Yale University and the University of Pennsylvania, and he was an Established Investigator of the American Heart Association, Inc. Dr. Berger published over 150 original papers, editorials, reviews and chapters in scientific and medical journals.
 Dr. Berger and his academic and industry collaborators developed novel techniques for quantitative radionuclide imaging of the heart, including single-photon emission computed tomographic (SPECT) imaging of myocardial perfusion with thallium-201 and sestamibi.
 While at Emory, he led a joint development program with General Electric Medical Systems for cardiovascular SPECT imaging.

 Dr. Berger has been a member of the Dean’s Council of Yale School of Medicine.
 He received his A.B. degree in Biology from Colgate University and his M.D. degree from Yale School of Medicine and did further medical and research training at the Massachusetts General Hospital and Yale-New Haven Hospital prior to joining the Yale faculty.

 Dr. Berger resides in Palm Beach with his wife Chrysanthi and his daughters Nicole and Isabella.
-Nicole Berger has appeared in several movies including Two for One, directed by Jon Abrahams.
+Nicole Berger has appeared in several movies including All At Once, directed by Jon Abrahams.